Kabali: Filming

-On 18 August 2015, director Pa Ranjith announced on his Twitter page that principal photography would begin the following week, which was confirmed on 22 August when Behindwoods covered a photo shoot which took place on 21 August at AVM Studios in Chennai.
-First schedule of the filming started on Vinayagar Chaturthi on 17 September 2015 at the Russian Centre of Science and Cultural in Chennai.
-Rajinikanth had allotted 106 days for the film.
+On 18 August 2015, director Pa Ranjith announced on his Twitter page that principal photography would begin the following week, which was confirmed on 22 August when Rajinikanth had allotted 106 days for the film.

 Originally planned for a longer schedule for 50 days in Malaysia, the makers planned to reduce the number of days of shoot in the country, and planned to shoot for 20 days at the specially erected construction sets at the EVP Film City and Adityaram Studios in Chennai.
 Adityaram Studios located in the East Coast Road owned by Aditya Ram.
 A month long schedule in Malaysia, took place from 19 October.
 The crew members had obtained permission from the Malaysian Tourism Department, to shoot in the state of Melaka in Malaysia. and also obtained permission for shooting in the Hindu cemetery belonging to the management of Sri Subramaniar Temple located in Sepang on 4 November.
 Rajinikanth joined the sets two days before the schedule on 2 November, where major portions of the film being shot at the Kuala Lumpur Convention Centre, Batu Caves and Bandar Sunway.
 After wrapping the Malaysia shooting schedule on 21 November, Rajinikanth joined the second leg of the shoot took place at Bangkok on 24 November.
 Later the film's lead actress Radhika Apte, started shooting for few important sequences at Goa in December 2015.

 Rajinikanth who is simultaneously shooting for 2.0, also kickstarted on the penultimate schedule of the film at EVP Film City in Chennai, where action sequences featuring the lead antagonist Winston Chao and Rosyam Nor were filmed.
 The final schedule of Kabali was shot in Malaysia on 2 February 2016, with Radhika Apte joining the sets on 7 February.
 Few scenes of the film were shot at the Carey Island, located at the south of Port Klang in Malaysia.
 The actor completed the shoot and returned from Malaysia on 16 February.